oopsmonk/documentation/compass/1.0/references/troubleshooting.md

 ## Malformed snapshot state file

-You may see this error when you run the node.
+You may see this error when you run the IOTA node.

 In the `snapshot.txt` file, remove any line break characters.

 ## NumberFormatException

-You may see this error when you run the node.
+You may see this error when you run the IOTA node.

 In the `snapshot.txt` file, remove any spaces after the semicolon.

 ## IllegalArgumentException

-You may see this error when you run the node.
+You may see this error when you run the IOTA node.

 In the `snapshot.txt` file, remove any spaces before the semicolon.